 5) Convert to More Enviro-friendly Personal & Home Cleaning Products

 - We are more aware of the ingredients in our personal hygiene and home cleaning products and have already started using enviro-friendly, health-conscious brands more often.
 To help make better choices in your own family, two great resources by the Environmental Working Group (EWG) are the Skin Deep Database and the Guide to Cleaners.
-For us, balancing budget-friendly with eco-friendly will remain a challenge in our large family (seems “better for you” products are still priced at premium), but we do make more enviro-friendly cleaning product purchases where we can.
+For us, balancing budget-friendly with eco-friendly will remain a challenge in our large family (seems “better for you” products are still priced at a premium), but we do make more enviro-friendly cleaning product purchases where we can.

 6) Make Wiser Food Choices

-Amidst all the crazy of large family living, convenience of packaged food and snacks is hard to get away from entirely, but wise food consumption can include:
+Amidst all the crazy of large family living, the convenience of packaged food and snacks is hard to get away from entirely, but wise food consumption can include:

 - Eating real, earth-grown foods more often than not.